-Videotapes on School Buses
+Video Surveillance and Electronic Monitoring on School Buses

-The Board of Education may add video cameras on school buses to monitor student behavior.
-Actual videotaping of the students on any particular bus will be done on a random-selection basis.
+The Board of Education has installed video cameras on school buses to monitor student behavior.
+Actual video recording of the students on any particular bus will be done on a random-selection basis.

-If a student misbehaves on a bus and his/her actions are recorded on videotape, the tape will be submitted to the principal and may be used as evidence of the misbehavior.
-Since these tapes are considered part of a student's record, they can be viewed only in accordance with Federal law.
+If a student misbehaves on a bus and the student's actions are recorded, the recording will be submitted to the principal and may be used as evidence of the misbehavior.
+Since these recordings are considered part of a student's record, they can be viewed only in accordance with Federal law.